Surya1231/ContestMania/README.md

 A Web-portal for keep track of your competitive programming on various platforms.
 Project is live at [https://contestmania.web.app](https://contestmania.web.app).

-## Features Planned
+## Features Live

-- Contest ( category wise contest from different websites)
+- Codeforces
-- User (Get user info)
+- Codechef
 - Upcoming ( list of upcoming contest)
 - Problems (trending problems)
 - About ( Description of portal)